-Your organization can sell passes, tickets, items, and donations, which all incur some type of fee, whether transactional or virtual content-based.
+Your organization can sell passes, tickets, items, and donations, all of which incur some type of fee, whether transactional or virtual content-based.

-All revenue is collected using Pass Buckets, Ticket Buckets, Item Buckets, and Donations and processed through Stripe.
+All revenue is processed through Stripe.
 Fees may be collected at the point of sale or invoiced monthly.

-Each credit card transaction on Eventive is subject to a fee.
-This fee can be broken into two components:
+Every credit card transaction - such as a ticket or pass purchase - on Eventive is subject to a 5% + 99¢ transaction fee.
+This transaction fee is made up of two components:

-- Credit card processing fees.
-These fees are charged by Stripe.
-For most customers, this is a standard flat 2.9% + 30¢ per transaction.
+Credit card processing fees: These fees are charged by Stripe.
+This is a standard flat 2.9% + 30¢ per transaction.

-- Eventive ticketing fees.
-These fees are 2.1% of the transaction, making the total transaction fee 5%.
+Eventive ticketing fees: These fees are 2.1% of the transaction.
 We also charge 99¢ per item in the transaction, although for the first item in each transaction we only charge 69¢ so as to absorb Stripe's flat 30¢ per transaction.

 If a ticket is PAID, this fee is collected at the point of sale.

-If a ticket is a passholder reservation or otherwise complimentary/unpaid, this fee is reported as a deferred fee (since there was no paid transaction to collect on) and will show up on a monthly invoice.
+If a ticket is unlocked for free using a pass - or is otherwise complimentary/free - the DRM unlock fee is reported as a deferred fee and will show up on a monthly invoice.

-If you sell tickets BEFORE adding virtual content...
+If you sell tickets BEFORE uploading virtual content...

-It's important to note that fees can be affected if film content is not uploaded at the time of purchase.
-This is due to the fact that DRM unlock fees only apply to content that has been directly ingested and will not be charged on anything externally linked.
-Therefore, if an organization puts a screening on pre-sale without ingesting/uploading their content first, then the system has no way of knowing whether it should collect the DRM unlock fee or not, so it will default to not collecting the fee.
+Fees can be affected if VOD content is not uploaded by the time of purchase.
+This is because DRM unlock fees only apply to content that has been uploaded into Eventive.
+Therefore, if your organization puts tickets on sale before uploading VOD content, the Eventive system has no way of knowing whether it should collect the DRM unlock fee or not, so it will default to not collecting the fee.

-In this instance, none of those pre-sold tickets will incur the fee at point of sale and, after the film is ingested, our billing department will review the itemization/streaming report at the end of the month and add the unlock fees where needed.
+In this instance, none of those tickets will incur the DRM fee at point of sale and after the film is ingested, our billing department will review the itemization/streaming report at the end of the month and add the unlock fees where needed.

 Donations & DRM Unlock Fees

-Additionally, there are certain restrictions you can place on those passed fees including absorbing specific fees OR capping the fees your customers pay.
+There are other restrictions you can place on fees including absorbing specific fees or specifying the maximum amount of fees your customers pay.

-NOTE: Physical event & pass sales customer-facing fees only apply to paid online orders of pass sales & physical event tickets.
-If you are selling passes or tickets to physical events using the Box Office app (or TESTING using the Box Office function on your admin dashboard), these fees will not apply.
-To pass fees on during these transactions, use the optional Box Office fee.
+If you are selling passes or tickets to physical events using the Box Office, these pass/absorb/split fees settings will not apply.
+To pass fees onto your customers on orders placed using the Box Office, use the optional Box Office fee.

 These fees only apply to paid purchases of standalone virtual event tickets (not tickets redeemed with a pass), as free "purchases" do not incur any transaction fees.

-This is a flat rate and does not fluctuate with different ticket prices.
-To ensure that all fees will be passed along to customers, set uniform ticket prices, and calculate the appropriate fee rate.
+This fee is a flat rate and does not fluctuate with different virtual ticket prices.

 Monthly Review & Invoicing

 At the end of each month, our billing department compares ticket sales, orders, and audience behavior/streaming reports to ensure that all fees are removed or added appropriately.
-Thus, while the reporting tools are very helpful in seeing estimations of revenue and fees, you will usually see a slight adjustment at the end of the month (reflected on your invoice).
+Thus, while the reporting tools are very helpful in seeing estimations of revenue and fees, you will usually see a slight adjustment at the end of the month.

 Stripe & Payouts

-Payment transfers arrive in your bank account on a 2-day rolling basis – no need to wait until the end of your festival to collect your earnings!
+Payment transfers arrive in your bank account on a 2-day rolling basis – no need to wait until the end of your event to collect your earnings!
 Learn more about getting paid.

-If you are an organization that is not able to connect to Stripe, you may be eligible for a PLATFORM-MANAGED Account.
-Eligibility may be determined based on which country the organization conducts business or University status, among other factors.
-As a Platform-Managed Account, Eventive will set you up as such and all payments will flow through our Stripe account.
-Those payments will then be issued to you through periodic transfers.
+If your organization is unable to connect to Stripe, you may be eligible for a Platform-Managed Account.
+Eligibility may be determined based on the country in which your organization conducts business, university status, and other factors.
+When an organization is set up as a Platform-Managed Account, all payments flow through Eventive's own Stripe account.
+Those payments will then be issued to your organization through periodic transfers.
 Please contact us if you'd like to be considered for a Platform-Managed Account.